How are the heights measured?

 The Loquat Tree, Eriobotrya japonica, originated in China, but it is better known from Japan, where it has been grown for over a 1,000 years.
 It is also called the Japanese Medlar and in Spanish, El Nispero.
 It is a large shrub or small tree that can grow to 30 feet, but it is usually much shorter, around 10–15 feet tall.
 It has large, evergreen leaves 6 to 12 inches long that have a leathery texture and are deep green in color on top, but covered with dense, light-brown hairs on the underside.
 The whole tree usually has a short trunk and a rounded crown with thick branches.
 Flower buds and young leafy shoots emerge covered with a dense tan colored fur similar to that underneath the leaves.
 This fur disappears as the shoots mature.
 So the tree always has interesting features at different times of the year that make it attractive and a valuable visual addition to any garden.

 The flowers appear in fall and are in dense clusters.
 The individual flowers are about 1 inch across and have a strong, sweet smell that perfumes the whole garden.
 The fruits develop in around 90 days after flowering, so they are ripe in late winter or spring.
 When ready for harvest the berries will be soft, yellow and up to 2 inches across.
-Berries can be picked as they ripen, which will be over several weeks, so with this tree there are no gluts of fruit going to waste – everything can be eaten and processed into delicious and unusual desserts and sweet or savory preserves.
+Berries can be picked as they ripen, which will be over several weeks, so with this fruit tree there are no gluts of fruit going to waste – everything can be eaten and processed into delicious and unusual desserts and sweet or savory preserves.

 This tree is extremely easy to grow in zones 8 to 10.
 It fruits most prolifically in zone 9 and zone 10, as the developing fruit can be damaged by light frost, while the tree itself is quite hardy to 120F, but even without fruiting, this is a very attractive tree that is worth growing for its striking foliage and sweet fall flowers.
 It will grow in all types of soil, from sand to clay, as well as in alkaline soils, just needing reasonable drainage.
 It is also very drought resistant when mature.
 Young trees should be watered regularly as should those developing fruits.
 The Loquat tree can also be grown in a large container, so it could be moved into a sheltered spot to protect fruit from frost if necessary.